Events at SRV

 What does it cost to attend and to participate?

 Entry to the fair is free for all.
 You can purchase tickets for your family; they will be your currency for food, games and crafts.
-To avoid congestion you may purchase tickets ahead on campus the week before May Fair.
+To avoid congestion you may purchase tickets ahead of time using this link.

 Let’s talk about the dancing!